velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 🔄 HOW IT WORKS – Key Points

 TEMPERATURE SENSOR READS ENVIRONMENT.
 A sensor like LM35 or DHT11 continuosly measures the temperature.

-Microcontroller Monitors the Data

-    A microcontroller (e.g., Arduino) checks the sensor readings at regular intervals.

-Threshold Comparison

-    The system compares the current temperature with a predefined threshold value (e.g., 40°C).

-Sends SMS if Limit is Crossed

-    If the temperature exceeds the threshold, the GSM module sends an SMS alert to a saved mobile number.

-Activates Cooling System

-    At the same time, a cooling fan or other thermal device is switched ON via a relay.

-System Keeps Monitoring

-How It Works – Key Points

-    Temperature Sensor Reads Environment

-        A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).

-    Microcontroller Monitors the Data
+MICROCONTROLLER MONITORS THE DATA

-        A microcontroller (e.g., Arduino) checks the sensor readings at regular intervals.
+A microcontroller checks the sensor readings at regular intervals.

-    Threshold Comparison
+THRESHOLD COMPARISON

-        The system compares the current temperature with a predefined threshold value (e.g., 40°C).
+The system compares the current temperature with a predefined threshold value.

-    Sends SMS if Limit is Crossed
+SENDS SMS IF LIMIT IS CROSSED.

-        If the temperature exceeds the threshold, the GSM module sends an SMS alert to a saved mobile number.
+If the temperature exceeds the threshold ,the GSM module sends an SMS alert to a saved mobile number.

+SYSTEM KEEPS MONITIORING
 The temperature keeps being monitored.
 If it falls back below the threshold, the fan is turned OFF automatically.

-Repeat Alerts as Needed

-    The system can be set to send repeated alerts or update messages based on your setup.